How to use biometric identification to better KYC

 Anti-Money Laundering (AML) and terrorism prevention are key questions in modern finance.
 Most such policies are determined on a governmental or even international level.
 A company’s failure to comply with AML regulations may result in hefty fines and loss of credibility.
-In order to prevent such incidents the banks form their customer relationship policies based on Know Your Customer (KYC) principles.
+To prevent such incidents, the banks form their customer relationship policies based on Know Your Customer (KYC) principles.

-It used to be that in order for the bank to confirm the identity of a client, the client would need to physically come to the branch.
+It used to be that for the bank to confirm the identity of a client.
+The client would need to come to the branch physically.
 As the number of bank customers grows and the AML policies get tougher, the bank departments get more crowded.
-To redistribute the stream of customers banks find alternatives for distanced client authentication.
+To redistribute the stream of customers, banks find alternatives for distanced client authentication.

-For financial institutions, the most convenient way of biometric authentication is face recognition – introducing the technology doesn’t require additional technical means.
-ATMs, mobile devices and bank offices are equipped with digital cameras.
-Installing facial recognition software simply leads to enabling a pre-established system.
+For financial institutions, the most convenient biometric authentication method is face recognition – introducing the technology doesn’t require additional technical means.
+ATMs, mobile devices, and bank offices are equipped with digital cameras.
+Installing facial recognition software leads to enabling a pre-established system.

 Cash withdrawal using an ATM is a casual thing in the eyes of a modern consumer.
-Yet to withdraw significant amounts of money the bank client should still undergo a number of security checks.
+Yet to withdraw significant amounts of money, the bank client should still undergo many security checks.
 The AML regulations directly affect the amount of cash that can be withdrawn without additional personal identification.
-Two factor authentication helps to confirm the identity of the client remotely, thus allowing for large financial operations to be processed using self-service.
+Two-factor authentication helps confirm the client’s identity remotely, thus allowing for large financial operations to be processed using self-service.

 On the other hand, biometric identification solves the issue of illegitimate use of bank cards.
 According to law, only the card owner or an authorized representative may use the card.
 ATM user authentication using both a PIN code and facial recognition will prevent illegitimate operations from happening.
 Should it be detected that multiple people are trying to use the same card, the bank account may be frozen until the circumstances are confirmed.

-The aim of AML policy is to gradually develop a universal infrastructure to exchange information about certain individuals.
+AML policy aims to gradually develop a universal infrastructure to exchange information about certain individuals.
 The two groups of interest being blacklisted people and politically exposed persons.

 A special approach is also needed when dealing with the so-called Politically Exposed People (PEP).
 In the context of AML, people who take up significant political positions require additional supervision to prevent corruption.
-The bank’s biometric solution integrated with the customer database can confirm that the PEP is operating their personal assets that were acquired legally.
+The bank’s biometric solution integrated with the customer database can confirm that the PEP is operating its personal assets legally.
 An in-depth approach to servicing such customers guarantees that appropriate measures be immediately taken should atypical account behavior be noticed.

 Thus, biometrics is a reliable way for financial institutions to ensure AML and KYC compliance.
 Face recognition technologies are the simplest to adapt into an already-established infrastructure of a bank.

-BS/2 offers complex solutions of applying biometric technologies in banking.
+BS/2 offers complex solutions for applying biometric technologies in banking.
 Contact us to inquire in detail how biometrics may benefit your business.